• Home

 Some drugs, like marijuana, have certain provisions attached to them.
 For instance, a person with a first time conviction of marijuana possession may be able to get what is called a “conditional release.”
 In other words, they won’t have to go to jail, but instead will get up to a year of probation.
 However, a marijuana possession conviction with previous convictions could get your penalties doubled.

-Defense for Possession Charges
+Defense for Possession Charges with a Lawyer for Possession of Drugs

 • Lack of knowledge